mmorales45/EKF-SLAM/nuslam/README.md

 roslaunch nuslam slam.launch
 ```

 The other launchfile for this package is `landmarks_detect.launch`.
+It can be run in simulation or the real robot.

 This launch file can be called by running the following command.
 ```